Skip to main content

 Ongoing

-If a dose is missed, administer within 5 days; if more than 5 days, skip and resume on schedule.
+If a weekly dose is missed, it can be taken within 5 days.
+If more than 5 days have passed, skip it and resume the regular schedule.

 Side Effects & Safety